7thFox/tlib/README.md

 - Easily editable JSON format for book listing
 - List books in shelf order by LCC (Library of Congress Classifiction)
 - List books with missing information not available on OpenLibrary
+- Self-Classification field `self_lcc` for when there's not official classification given (currently only available by editing JSON)
+- Add by OpenLibrary ID for books without an ISBN

+# todo
+- Remove book
+- Allow ISBN-10s to end with -X
+- Validate ISBN checksums

 # example usage